 The cleaning operations are performed by the Department of Public Works.
 Most of the residential streets are cleaned once a week.
-If you notice that your street is really dirty, you can call 311 and request a cleaning.
-And if you believe that the problem is recurring, call up DPW at 311 and they will provide you with details on how to get the service to be regular.
+If you notice that your street is really dirty, you can request a cleaning here.
+If you believe that the problem is recurring, call up DPW at 311 and they will provide you with details on how to get the service to be regular.
 It is DPW's policy that if there's human liquid or solid waste on a street or a sidewalk, they will perform the street cleaning.

 Want to learn more about street sweeping process?
 Watch a short driver training video.

 If the sweeper sweeps by in the zone during posted times, you may park behind it.
 Be aware that sometimes the sweeper may drive by ( not sweeping ) and you shouldn’t park behind it.
 In Daly City, sweeper sign times are enforced throughout the time period.